-Clothing is as essential as eating for human beings, so if you have at least a tiny bit of knowledge about nutrition to keep you aesthetic and healthy, knowing what is clothing made of will have an equal impact on your looks and your financial health.
+Clothing is as essential as eating for human beings.
+Just like with nutrition and grooming, having at least a tiny bit of knowledge about what is clothing made of will have an amazing impact on your looks and your financial health.

-It is essential that you have at least a broad idea of clothing materials since depending on which one was used to fabricate a particular piece, the characteristics of this will vary.
+Depending on which materials were used to fabricate a particular piece, the characteristics of this will vary.

-Some materials are more resistant or durable than others, some are softer, stretchy, or more comfortable than others, and some can be ironed or machine washed.
-Knowing the pros and cons of each material will be essential for you, especially if you wish to buy clothing online and the only reference you have is the fabrication materials.
+Some materials are more resistant and/or durable than others, some are softer, stretchy, or more comfortable than others, and some can be ironed or machine washed.
+Knowing the pros and cons of each material will be crucial for you, especially when buying apaprel online.

 With the knowledge provided here you will have a much richer experience in our reviews, so without further ado, let’s dig into the most common clothing materials!

 Broadly speaking, clothing materials are either organic or synthetic.
-Both are widely popular but synthetics encompass some of the most popular fabrics you will encounter out there, so it’s best to break some of them down.
+Both are widely popular, but synthetics encompass some of the most popular fabrics you will encounter out there.
+It’s best if we break some of them down.

-Before doing that, it is important to note the traits that all these materials have in common.
+Also, it is important to note the traits that all these materials have in common.
 Synthetic materials tend to be light, resistant, either absorbent or waterproof, flexible, easy to maintain, and most of all inexpensive.
 Sounds pretty good right?
-Well, human beings have become very good at fabricating their clothing materials, so this should not come as a surprise.
+Well, human beings have become very good at fabricating their clothes, so this should not come as a surprise.

-The most popular fabric for clothing is polyester, some even saying is one of the greatest inventions of the XX century.
-This is nos surprise since it excels at 3 factors that companies can’t ignore.
+The most popular fabric for clothing is polyester, some even say it is one of the greatest inventions of the XX century.
+This is no surprise since it excels at 3 factors that the general public can’t ignore.
 It is durable, resistant, and above all, it is cheap.